About Us | JuteBag

-We’ve been producing jute bags for over 10 years now, and we are widely recognised as industry experts.
+We’ve been producing jute bags, hessian shopping bags, hessian jute bags, and personalised jute bag uk for over 10 years now, and we are widely recognised as industry experts.
 Our dedicated sales team not only offer a friendly and supportive service, they will listen to all of your needs and focus on meeting each of your requirements.

 We’ve worked with clients of all sizes.
-Everyone wants something different; a book bag, a wine carrier, or a super-strong shopper.
+Everyone wants something different; jute book bags, jute bottle bags, jute jar bags, or a super-strong shopper.
 However big your budget, and however different your design, our team can make it happen.

 JuteBag was established in 2004, long before the current crop of competitors.
 Through building relationships with suppliers and customers; we’ve earned a reputation of reliability and trustworthiness.

 Whether you’re a multinational retailer, or a village off-licence, everyone can benefit from our highly competitive prices and bespoke service.
-Choose JuteBag for your next promotional or retail bag!
+Choose JuteBag and get jute bag personalised.